Rohanmapari995/ApexaiQ_Documentation_by_RohanMapari/Day10.1.md

 # Introduction

-ApexAIQ is an **AI-powered IT Asset Intelligence and Governance Platform** that helps organizations manage their IT assets throughout their lifecycle.
+ApexAIQ is an ** IT Asset Intelligence and Governance Platform** that helps organizations manage their IT assets throughout their lifecycle.
 It collects, validates, analyzes, and visualizes asset data to support better business decisions, improve cybersecurity, ensure compliance, and optimize maintenance.

 ---